BlackriverOrg/anysolve-docs/docs/showcase/chart-generator/chart-generator.md

 - **Axes Configuration**: Outline the axes of your chart, detailing what data each axis should represent.
 - **Data Points**: Provide the data points relevant to your chart.
 For instance, you can enter a description like: `Create a bar chart with activities on the X-axis and hours on the Y-axis.
 'Eat' is 16 hours, 'sleep' is 8 hours, and 'playing' is 4 hours.`

-Once you've detailed your requirements, just hit the `Run task` button.
+Once you've detailed your requirements, just hit the `Run tool` button.

 ![Screenshot](chart-generator-input.png)